Princess Maryam Begum

 Princess Maryam Begum Naim (2 November 1936 – 25 December 2021) was an Afghan princess.
 She was the second daughter of King Mohammed Zahir Shah and Queen Humaira Begum.

 Princess Maryam Begum was educated at Malali School, Kabul.
-The princess was working as a nurse when her father ruled the country.
+The princess was working as a Doctor when her father ruled the country.

 Princess Maryam Begum died at home in Kabul, Afghanistan on 25 December 2021, at the age of 85.
 She was buried at Maranjan Hill in Kabul, Afghanistan.